AdobeDocs/workfront.es-ES/help/quicksilver/planning/records/create-wf-objects-using-planning-automations.md

 <!-- if they give access to use the automation to people with LESS than Manage permissions to a workspace, split this article in two: the Configure section should be for admins and the "Use a Workfront Planning automation to create an object" should be for all other users-->

-<span class="preview">La información resaltada en esta página hace referencia a una funcionalidad que aún no está disponible de forma general.
+<span class="preview">La información de esta página hace referencia a una funcionalidad que aún no está disponible de forma general.
 Solo está disponible en el entorno de vista previa para todos los clientes.
 Después de las versiones mensuales en Production, las mismas funciones también están disponibles en el entorno Production para los clientes que habilitaron versiones rápidas. </span>

 <span class="preview">Para obtener información sobre las versiones rápidas, consulte [Habilitar o deshabilitar las versiones rápidas para su organización](/help/quicksilver/administration-and-setup/set-up-workfront/configure-system-defaults/enable-fast-release-process.md). </span>